Thank You for Applying!

 Any combination of training and experience that would provide the required knowledge, skills, and abilities is qualifying.
 A typical way to obtain the required qualifications would be:

-Education: Equivalent to an Associate of Arts Degree with major course work in police science, business or public administration, or a related field.
+Education: Equivalent to a Bachelor’s degree from an accredited college or university with major coursework in accounting, finance, business administration, public administration or a related field.

 COMPENSATION AND BENEFITS

-Interested candidates are encouraged to review the detailed recruitment brochure for additional benefit information and details.
+Interested candidates are encouraged to review the detailed recruitment brochure for additional benefit information.

 Interested candidates are encouraged to apply below immediately, as this recruitment will close once a sufficiently strong candidate pool has been established.

-The City of Ukiah is an Equal Opportunity Employer.
+The Citrus Heights Water District is an Equal Opportunity Employer.